shilpagopi/SystemDesign/Examples/TinyURL.md

 “HTTP 404 Not Found” status or redirect the user back to the homepage.

 Custom alias impose limit to url lengths.
 Check if unique.
 DB Partitioning: Hash-Based Partitioning (Consistent Hashing)

+TTL:
+Whenever a user tries to access an expired link, we can delete the link and return an error to the user, purge it then and there.
+Periodic purging service

+Delete URLs: Need not reuse keys as we have plenty.

 ### Deepdive
 ##### Create URL